awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 **Customer\-managed CMK**
 If you are using a KMS customer master key \(CMK\) that you manage yourself \(a customer managed CMK\) to encrypt your bucket, then the IAM instance profile attached to your instances must have explicit permissions to read the CMK\.
 If you use an AWS managed CMK, the instance does not require this explicit permission\.
 For more information about providing the instance profile with access to use the CMK, see [Allows Key Users to Use the CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html#key-policy-default-allow-users) in the *AWS Key Management Service Developer Guide*\.

-Follow these steps to configure Session Manager to store session logs in an Amazon S3 bucket
+Follow these steps to configure Session Manager to store session logs in an Amazon S3 bucket\.

+**Note**
+You can also use the AWS CLI to specify or change the S3 bucket that session data is sent to\.
+For information, see [Use the AWS CLI to Update Session Manager Preferences](getting-started-configure-preferences-cli.md)\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.